jamesd35/Collab-Filtering/README.md

-# Collaborative Filtering implementation in Python for predicting item ratings
+# Collaborative Filtering implementation in Python